QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 ## Architecture Example

-As described in {{Section 3.1.2 of ?I-D.ietf-tvr-requirements}}, the locality of schedule generation can be Centralized Generation or Distributed Generation.
+As described in {{Section 3.1.2 of ?I-D.ietf-tvr-requirements}}, the locality of schedule generation can be centralized or distributed.
 Both of these two generation methods are applicable in Tidal Network.

 ### Architecture Example in Centralized Generation